 The stones are arranged in the shape of a wheel, 80 feet across and with 28 spokes emanating from a central cairn.
 The cairn, a ring-shaped pile of rocks, is large enough to sit in and is surrounded by six others that lie along the wheel’s circumference.
 Oddly enough, this configuration is not unique to Wyoming.
 Rather, hundreds of similar stone wheels exist throughout North America.

-Known as medicine wheels, or sacred hoops, these special structures have been built by Native Americans for centuries.
+Known as medicine wheels, or sacred hoops, these special structures have been built by American Indians for centuries.
 With uses ranging from the ritual to the astronomical, the medicine wheel has been appropriated over time by New Age spiritualists, Wiccans, and Pagans.

 Of the various medicine wheels throughout the continent, Bighorn is one of the most well studied and preserved.
 As a result of the work of one archaeoastronomer, Jack Eddy, it was discovered that the arrangement of the cairns and spokes hold special celestial significance.
 Eddy suggests that when the wheel was built by Plains Indians 300-800 years ago, it served to predict the positions of the Sun and other bright stars in the sky around the summer solstice.